nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 He couldn't believe it was true.
 What on earth had they done?

-"That's also why I want to help.
-Shirone's friends are captured in the Great World Hall.
+"That's also why I want to help. your friends are captured in the Great World Hall.
 Kariel will implant Nephilim information into the girls' bodies."

 "Why?
 You said they're preparing for the final war!
 What do the Nephilim have to do with this situation?"

 "Because the situation has changed.
 Miro isn't a Nephilim.
 Yet she opened Immortal Function on her own.
-Such cases are extremely rare, but they're happening quite frequently in Shirone's world."
+Such cases are extremely rare, but they're happening quite frequently in your world."

 That was also why confusion had come when he heard about Nephilim at Norse Refuge.
 There were too many Unlockers to be called descendants of angels.

-"It means Shirone's world has grown distant from Ra's will.
+"It means your world has grown distant from Ra's will.
 Guffin bought time so humans could understand the essence of the world.
 And now that will has passed to Miro.
 Of course, the time she defended is pitiful compared to Guffin's.
 But considering the speed of growth, it's at a level that can't be overlooked."

 Shirone agreed with those words too.